 But once you get to a certain level of strength, there isn’t a great deal of point in getting any stronger.
 The benefits of the additional strength won’t necessarily justify the time and work necessary to acquire it.

-For example, if you can squat double your bodyweight, then you’re strong, at least compared to most people.
+For example, if you can back squat double your bodyweight, then you’re strong, at least compared to most people.

 Strong enough is strong enough.